run-ai/docs/docs/admin/authentication/sso/saml.md

 ???
 "Invalid signature in response from identity provider"
       **Description**: After trying to log-in, the following message is received in the RunLai log-in page.
       **Mitigation:**
-      1. Go to the Tools & Settings menu
+      1. Go to **General settings**
-      2. Click **General**
-      3. Open the Security section
+      2. Open the Security section
-      4. In the identity provider box, check for a "Certificate expired” error
+      3. In the identity provider box, check for a "Certificate expired” error
-      5. If it is expired, update the SAML metadata file to include a valid certificate
+      4. If it is expired, update the SAML metadata file to include a valid certificate

 ???
 "401 - We’re having trouble identifying your account because your email is incorrect or can’t be found."
       **Description:** Authentication failed because email attribute was not found.